SkyLundy/plates-for-processwire/examples/extensions_enabled/README.md

-# Plates for ProcessWire - Advanced Example
+# Plates for ProcessWire - Extensions Enabled

 This example shows usage of both core Plates features along with additional functionality available via the optional extensions that can be enabled on the Plates for ProcessWire module config page.